Anna-M-Thomas/yacho-master/timekeeping.md

 March 30, 2021
--30 minutes: # of choices now reflected in request to back end -30 minutes: fixed another # of choices problem, restructuring quiz -30 minutes: More (thinking about) restructuring quiz
+-30 minutes: # of choices now reflected in request to back end -30 minutes: fixed another # of choices problem, restructuring quiz -30 minutes: Combined question, answers into one component